 Southern Energy Management is constantly evaluating what financing options we’re offering to our clients to make sure we’re providing the best value.
 We don’t make money from financing or get a kickback from banking partners, and we’re not incentivizing anyone on our team to put you in a certain payment plan.
 Our goal is to give you the best terms, and a majority of our customers end up paying off their solar loan within 5-7 years.
 It can be challenging to compare solar quotes “apples to apples” with so many variables involved, but at the least make sure you know what you’re paying for (system size) and how much you’re paying (in full turn-key price, not just a monthly payment).

 Here are some common questions and general answers about solar financing.
 The below information reflects our experience with various solar lending partners and are broad generalizations.
 Each vendor will have specific terms and conditions that vary.
-Currently, Mosaic is our go to financing partner, but Dividend, EnerBank, and GreenSky are several other examples (we’ve worked with a few of these too!).
+We currently work with Mosaic, but Dividend, EnerBank, and GreenSky are several other examples (we’ve worked with a few of these too!).
 You can also choose to work with a bank of your choice to procure a personal loan for your solar system.

 Requirements vary by lender, but our financing partners typically require that the customer must own the home, be a U.S. citizen or permanent resident, and must complete the credit application and loan agreement.